vottri/Docker/README.md

 ![d4](https://raw.githubusercontent.com/vottri/Docker/main/images/d4.png)

-**Cloning the repository**
+### Clone your remote repository on Github to create a local copy on your Linux machine to practice Docker

 Go back to your Linux machine.
-Navigate to the location where you want to create your local clone.
+Navigate to the location where you want to put your local clone or repository.

 Type **git clone**, and then paste the URL you just copied.
 Add **your github username** and the copied **personal access token** to the command according to the following structure: